suprajasridhara/scion/doc/protocols/sigprefixlist/SigPrefixListProtocol.md

 - Accept PCN entries from PCNs and store it
 - Periodically broadcast the list of PCNs it has discovered to other PLNs
 - Accept broadcast list from other PLNs and update its list
-- Reply to PCN list queries from MSs and PCNs
+- Reply to PCN list queries from MSes and PCNs

 #### Publishing Consensus Node (PCN)

-This service stores lists with mappings that it receives from MSs and lists that it receives from other PCNs through gossip.
+This service stores lists with mappings that it receives from MSes and lists that it receives from other PCNs through gossip.

 It performs the following actions: